 1015 S. 1000 W. Logan UT

 Call Marla at 435-265-5532 for ways you can help or just click below and donate through PayPal or Venmo.
-You can make a one time donation or sign up for a monthly donation.
-It's easy, safe, and GREATLY appreciated.
+A simple one time donation or a monthly donation would be GREATLY appreciated.
+It's easy, safe, and a full 100% goes toward buying hay and care for our horses.

 Click on the icon and check us out on Instagram!

 Connect with us on Facebook to learn about upcoming projects, event, and volunteer opportunities.

 Good News!
 We have linked with Amazon!
 Follow this link, or enter the name Whispering Canyons Foundation into the donation option when you make your normal Amazon purchase.
 A small donation will be made at no cost to you!
 It's an easy way to help the Foundation's mission in the Cache Valley Community!
 Spread the word to ALL your friends...
 Big things can happen from small actions!

 Please call us at: